Joe Edwards (rugby union)

-Joe Edwards (born 21 September 1993) is a rugby union footballer who plays as a loose forward for the RC Vannes in France's Rugby Pro D2.
+Joe Edwards (born 21 September 1993) is a rugby union footballer who plays as a loose forward for the RC Vannes in France's Rugby Top 14.
 He made his provincial debut during the 2012 season against Manawatu and to date has made 9 appearances and scored 1 try.
 Joe previously went to Edgewater College (2007–09) and Saint Kentigern College (2010–11) and was in the First XV at both schools.

 He is the Great nephew of Sam Edwards former NZ Kiwi rugby league player.